-Swifts have nested in the National tower now for six years, and 25 young swifts have fledged from the site.
+Swifts have nested in the National tower now for ten years, and 41 young swifts have fledged from the site.
 This is great news as the chimney swift population is in steep decline.

 Typically nest building begins around Memorial Day, and continues for some time.
 Egg laying occurs in June and the babies have arrived in July.
 By early August, they have fledged and are gone from the nest.
 After this time we have seen swifts roosting at night in the chimney and believe they might be the young raised there the previous summer.